 Paying full price on hotel accommodations

 While discounts on park admission are harder to come by, they do pop up from time to time — usually as a package deal that requires paying full price for your room.
-For 2021 we’ve seen a great deal where you can receive two additional days of theme park tickets when you purchase a 4-night/3-day room and ticket package.
-This deal is good for most nights between January 8th and September 25th.
+There’s currently a great deal called the Florida Resident Summer Fun Ticket, which allows Florida residents to purchase discounted park tickets to be used through September 17th.
+For example, you can get a 2-Day Summer Fun Ticket for $75 a day!
+There are also 3-day and 4-day ticket packages, including a park hopper option.
+This deal expires on September 17th.

 Other ways you can save on hotel accommodations is considering staying at Moderate or Value Resorts, which offer many of the same amenities you’ll find at Deluxe Resorts for a much lower price point.
 Every Disney World resort has pools, a place to eat, and access to Disney’s complimentary transportation.
 If you’re spending all of your time in the parks anyway, it might not be worth it to splurge on that room at Disney’s Grand Floridian Resort and Spa that you’ll hardly spend any time in.